michaeldye/loggen/README.md

 ## Configuration

-Write the logstash cert as `docker/fs/etc/ssl/logstash-forwarder.crt` and set the value of the 'host' field in the 'tlsOptions' object in server.js.
+Write the logstash cert as `docker/fs/etc/ssl/logstash-forwarder.crt` and set the value of the 'host' field in the 'tlsOptions' object in server.js (note that logstash is really picky about certs and the host value must match the CN of the certificate used for that box).

 ## Docker image building